-Contact Our Cook County Traffic Violations Lawyers Today For Help Your Traffic Offense Points!
+Contact Our Cook County Lawyers Today For Help With Your Traffic Points!

 Apart from a driver’s license suspension or revocation, another serious consequence of a traffic conviction that accrues points to your driver record is that your auto insurance rates increase every time you receive a point.
 The insurance providers believe that the more driver’s license points you have, the more likely you’re to be involved in a car accident and so they cover their risk by increasing your insurance rates.